probonopd/mtk-gps-debugging/README.md

 Can.

-Engineering mode -----"Location---"YGPS----->NMEA LOG--à find the dbg2ddms button, the default display becomes Disable dbg2ddms[Need Restart], which means it has been opened, so that NMEA sentence can be used The log is in mtklog—"mobile log---"main log.
+Engineering mode -> Location -> YGPS -> NMEA LOG -> find the dbg2ddms button, the default display becomes Disable dbg2ddms [Need Restart], which means it has been opened, so that NMEA sentence can be used The log is in mtklog—"mobile log---"main log.

 **Ø 3.6) How to judge the GPS software is working normally through log ?**